 The cable route segments in the Hudson River have been micro-rerouted to avoid known submerged cultural resources.
 An overall evaluation of underwater cultural resources identified in the vicinity of the proposed cable route was performed by the Lake Champlain Maritime Museum (LCMM).
-The Final Report for the Underwater Cultural Resource Review of the Champlain Hudson Power Express, Hudson River Segment Investigations prepared by LCMM is provided as Appendix C to the Supplemental Cultural Resource Management Plan (Appendix 8-E).
+The Final Report for the Underwater Cultural Resource Review of the Champlain Hudson Power Express, Hudson River Segment Investigations prepared by LCMM is provided as Appendix C to the Supplemental Cultural Resources Management Plan (Appendix 8-E).
 The report has been redacted to protect the locations of underwater cultural resources from public disclosure, as required by law.
-A complete version of the report has been provided with the Supplemental Cultural Resource Management Plan to the New York State Historic Preservation Office (NYSHPO).
-Cultural resource consultation with the NYSHPO is ongoing to ensure appropriate protection of cultural resources during construction.
+A complete version of the report has been provided with the Supplemental Cultural Resource Consultation with the NYSHPO is ongoing to ensure appropriate protection of cultural resources during construction.